yahoo/elide-doc/pages/guide/11-graphql.md

 ## DELETE Examples
 --------------------------

 Deletes books 1 and 2.
-The id and title of the deleted books is returned in the response.
+The id and title of the remaining books are returned in the response.

 {% include code_example example='delete-multiple' offset=18 %}

 ## REMOVE Example
 --------------------------

 Removes books 1 and 2 from author 1.
-Author 1 is returned with the removed books.
+Author 1 is returned with the remaining books.

 {% include code_example example='remove-multiple' offset=20 %}